This program is open to Greek citizens and is handled by the

 - Post-Doctoral Research and Lecturing

-Awards are available to candidates from any of the Member States wishing to study, research, or lecture on a topic relevant to U.S.-EU relations, EU policy, or EU institutions.
+Awards are available to candidates from any of the 27 EU Member States wishing to conduct research or lecture on a topic relevant to U.S.-EU relations, EU policy, or EU institutions.
 The results of eligible projects must be relevant to at least two EU member states; projects that do not meet this requirement should be submitted through the Fulbright Program in the applicant’s country of citizenship or residency (determined by local requirements).
 Prior to submitting their application, candidates must arrange their own placement at an accredited university, vocational training/professional institution, or independent research center in the United States.
 Candidates may propose to stay at more than one institution during their grant, although they should provide a clear plan and justification for doing so.

 Research and lecturing awards are for a minimum period of 3 months and a maximum of 9 months, with preference being given to projects of 4 months duration.